 Good neighbors are first of all, good people.
 They mow their lawns, trim their hedges, keep trash off the sidewalk, and freshen up their house paint as expressions of their cleanliness, decency and sense of beauty.
 They make their surroundings attractive for them.

 Meanwhile, they gain admiration from the people next door who may or may not share their commitment to cleanliness; but eventually their habit rubs off on the onlookers who are influenced to do likewise.
 In the event that those next door are sluggish to pick up the habit, they can be encouraged in careful conversation.

 They may be further encouraged by an offer of help.
-The clean neighbor tries to spread cleanliness as far as he or she could.
+The tidy neighbor tries to spread tidiness as far as he or she could.

 Good neighborly acts come from a genuine heart.
 Helping the neighbor paint his fence, fell a tree or shovel the snow is not only because it improves conditions for the helper, but also because of an honest desire to help the neighbor be happy in his surroundings.
 Respect grows when people are genuinely interested in each other.